proatgram/Notes/Projects/Sole/Event Communications and Distribution Service.md

 Event Communications and Distribution Service
 =================
 # Key Outlines
-In the Event Communications and Distribution Service defined here, there consists of three parts, the [Broker](##broker), the [Publisher](##publisher), and the [Subscriber](##subscriber).
+In the Event Communications and Distribution Service defined here, there consists of three parts, the [Broker](##broker), the [Publisher](##publisher), the [Subscriber](##subscriber), and a [Hybrid](##hybrid) of the two.
 This uses a similar ideology to the Publish Subscribe System, using a combitnation of Topic and Message based filtering and delivery systems, but also adds more features to be as flexible and useful as possible.

 ## Direct Messaging System
 In a traditional Publish/Subscribe system implementing a broker, the Publisher and Subscriber are decoupled and have little to no idea of each others existence.
 In this system however, it is possible to directly request data from the Publisher and the Subscriber through metadata sent within each message.
 The message will be sent through the Broker, with relavent meta-data to signify the recipient, and then directly to the Publisher or Subscriber.
 This allows for messages and data to be published to a direct recipient, allowing faster communication, and easier data exchange between two parties.

 ## Message Broadcast System
 Expanding and using parts of the [DMS](###direct-messaging-system), it also allows for our subscribers, to query data from recievers that might happen to have the data requested, a similar idea to IP Multicast.
-This could be data within specific coordinates, etc. This would make it even easier
+This could be data within specific coordinates, etc. This would make it even easier to initiate data exchanges between two, or many parties.

+## Publish Subscribe Ideology
+This system however also functions as a standard Publish/Subscribe System, with an intermediate message [Broker](##broker) in the middle.
+This system will allow a Messanger to subcribe to or publish an Event, or a Message Content description, or a hybrid of the two.
+This allows the most flexibility when it comes to data exchnage

 # Descriptions